 - Key Takeaways.
 What did you learn?
 What key points or lessons learned might be useful to your colleagues at other healthcare facilities?

-At the end of your submission, please disclose any potentially relevant intellectual, proprietary, or financial relationships/conflicts by answering the following questions:
+In addition, at the end of your submission, please disclose any potentially relevant intellectual, proprietary, or financial relationships/conflicts by answering the following questions:

 Does the applicant (healthcare facility) or any of the individuals involved in the project currently have, did they previously have, or do they expect to engage in any activities that would give them a financial interest in, or help them derive a benefit from, a commercial product or service that is used in the project described within the application for the Health Devices Achievement Award?